 Fresh basil is one of the tastiest and most useful herbs, but it doesn't keep its color and flavor well when dried.
 Fortunately, there are other, better ways to preserve it.
 If you've ever tried to freeze fresh basil or pesto and been disappointed when it discolored as it thawed, read on!
-I'll also share ways to make delicious basil vinegar and basil herb salt.
+I'll also share ways to make delicious basil herb salt.

 If you simply stick a bunch of fresh basil into the freezer, it will be discolored and mushy when it thaws.

 This is because the enzymes that decompose fresh plant material can survive freezing temperatures and work on the food even while it is in the freezer.

 Fortunately, there is a way to freeze fresh basil so that it keeps its emerald green color and lovely flavor.
 You just have to blanch it first.